The Handbook of Michigan Off-Road Vehicle Laws

 - In addition, an ORV trail permit is required to operate on state-designated ORV trails, routes, or areas.
 The cost of the ORV Trail permit is an additional $10.00.

-Licenses are valid from April 1 through March 31 of the following year, regardless of the date of purchase.
+Licenses and permits are valid from April 1 through March 31 of the following year, regardless of the date of purchase.

 Vehicles that are licensed under the Motor Vehicle Code as “street vehicles” require an ORV license only when they are being used as an ORV.
 A street-licensed ORV does not need an ORV license to use forest roads, but it will need an ORV license and an ORV trail permit if it is used on designated trails or in areas designated for cross-country use.